Murder of Anita Cobby: Imprisonment

-Michael Murdoch was formerly a maximum-security inmate at Goulburn Correctional Centre until December 1999 when he was reclassified to medium security and transferred to Bathurst Correctional Complex.
-In 2002, Murdoch was reclassified as maximum security and transferred to Lithgow Correctional Centre.
+As of 2025, Les Murphy was housed in Goulburn Correctional Centre in maximum security.
+Since being sentenced Murphy has spent time in Long Bay, Parklea, Lithgow, Grafton, Maitland and Goulburn Correctional Centres.

+As of 2025, Michael Murdoch was housed in Goulburn Correctional Centre in maximum security.
+Since being sentenced Murdoch has spent time in Long Bay, Parklea, Windsor, Maitland, Bathurst, Lithgow, Junee and Goulburn Correctional Centres.

 After the death of Michael Murphy, as of 22 February 2019, NSW Corrective Services confirmed the four other offenders were still alive and were still serving their life sentences in various maximum-security correctional centres across New South Wales, but it could not be revealed where they were currently being housed.

 Media

 The murder has been covered by several true crime television series, including Crime Investigation Australia in 2006, Crime Stories in 2008, and Australian Families of Crime in 2010.
 The case was covered by Casefile True Crime Podcast on 22 July 2017.
 It has also been the subject of several books (see Further reading).

 The Australian social-realist film The Boys (1998), directed by Rowan Woods, is, in part, inspired by the Cobby murder and follows the journey of three brothers leading up to a similar crime.

 In February 2016, at the time of the 30th anniversary of the murder, police released the taped confessions of Travers and Murdoch that were obtained by Miss X. Seven News broadcast a documentary, 7 News Investigates: Anita Cobby — You Thought You Knew It All, which included the newly released taped confessions and John Cobby's first televised interview about his wife's murder.

 A 90-minute documentary titled Anita was released in 2016, on the 30th anniversary of the murder.